 The Applicant must submit a complete, legible, and executed Application.
 The Applicant must include all required attachments and the appropriate Application fee to be eligible for financing through the Bond/Tax Credit Program.
 The Applicant must use the Commission's Application forms.
+The application fee is due no later than 10 business days after the application due date.
+If the fee is not received within 10 business days, the Application may be deemed incomplete, and ineligible for further consideration for financing.
 Please see Bond/Tax Credit Program Fees in Section 9 for details on application fees.

 The Commission prefers that the Applicant pays the Application fee using ACH or wire services.
 The Applicant also may pay the fee with a business or personal check, a money order, or a cashier's check.
-An application submitted with a check that is returned for insufficient funds will not be considered further.
+An application submitted with a check that is returned for insufficient funds will also be deemed incomplete.